baoqiangma96/XAI_evaluation_HNC/README.md

 ```
 Dataset is now ready for model training and XAI evaluation.

+⚙️ Part 2 — Outcome Prediction Model Training

+(Skip this section if you only want to run XAI evaluation → go to Part 3.)

+After preprocessing the HECKTOR 2025 data, you can train the 3D DenseNet121 prognostic model.

+1. Run model training
+python ./ModelTraining/main.py \
+    --model DenseNet121 \
+    --input_modality CT PET gtv \
+    --oversample True \
+    --sum_channel True \
+    --endpoint_path ./Data/overlap_split.csv \
+    --data_path ./Data/preprocessed_nii/ \
+    --result_path ./result/

+2. Output

+The training will generate:

+/result/
+   └── epoch_50_sum.safetensors     → final trained checkpoint (epoch 50)

+This checkpoint will be used for XAI evaluation in Part 3.

+3. WandB Logging (Optional)

+This project logs training metrics using Weights & Biases.
+The training script initializes WandB as:

+wandb.init(project='ISBI2025', entity='mbq1137723824')

+If you want to use your own WandB account:

+Create an account at https://wandb.ai

+Replace the project and entity names in the script:

+wandb.init(project='YOUR_PROJECT', entity='YOUR_USERNAME')

+Log in:

+wandb login

+If you do NOT want to use WandB:

+Disable logging by running:

+WANDB_MODE=disabled python ./ModelTraining/main.py ...

+4. Notes

+--input_modality CT PET gtv → model uses 3 channels

+--oversample True → balances event/non-event cases

+--sum_channel True → merges CT/PET/GTV into combined tensor

 !!!!!!!!!!!!!!
 Part 2.
 Outcome prediction model training (skip, directly go to Part 3 if you only care XAI evaluation part)

 python ./ModelTraining/main.py --model DenseNet121 --input_modality CT PET gtv --oversample True --sum_channel True --endpoint_path ./Data/clinical_data/overlap_split.csv --data_path ./Data/preprocessed_nii/   --result_path  ./result/